Best Spots for Beginner Rock Climbing in Tahoe

 Along the West Shore of Lake Tahoe lies the 90-foot wall.
 The approach is fairly short and easy, but your crux of the day will be beating the tourists and traffic exploring Emerald Bay and the surrounding areas.
 Get there early if you want to find parking.

-Not only does this crag have both easy and moderate climbs, but it also has the option to top rope or lead most routes and offers both face and crack climbing.
-It’s no wonder that the routes are polished from so much traffic - this place has got it all.
+Not only does this crag have both easy and moderate climbs, but it also offers top roping and lead climbing on both face and crack routes.
+It’s no wonder that the routes are polished from so much traffic — this spot is one of the most popular for beginner rock climbing in Tahoe.

 Johnny Wall

-If you’re coming from the Bay Area or Sacramento, Johnny Wall is just off Interstate 80 on your way to Tahoe.
+Johnny Wall is just off Interstate 80 on your way to Tahoe, making it a great stop for beginner rock climbing in the Tahoe region.
 This is an excellent location for family or kid’s rock climbing near Tahoe as it offers eight routes from 5.5 up to 5.9 and they are all top ropable.
 The approach is easy - about a one-minute walk from the road!

 If it’s a super-hot day, this may not be your best bet as it’s lower in elevation than Tahoe and also South facing, but the South Yuba River is just down the road if you want to jump in afterwards.